Guidance on referencing styles used at Lancaster University and tools to help you manage your citations and create bibliographies.

 RefME is a web and mobile tool to generate citations, reference lists and bibliographies.
 Available on Web, iOS and Android, you can manage your work across multiple devices.
 Find out how to get started.RefME

-The University's plagiarism framework applies equally to all assessments submitted by students for examination by the University in all academic taught programmes (Undergraduate and Postgraduate).
-Familiarise yourself with the framework here.Lancaster Plagiarism Framework
+The University's plagiarism framework applies to all assessments submitted by students for examination by the University in all academic taught programmes (Undergraduate and Postgraduate).
+Familiarise yourself with the full framework here.Lancaster Plagiarism Framework